joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

 ## Pre-requisites

+Pre-requisites:

-- You will need to have a Github account.
+- A Github account.
-- You will need to install the following on the server:
+- Install the following on the Jenkins server:

     - Python